MumenJarrah/CloudLabs/lab7.md

 If you encounter problems when setting up the lab environment, please read the “Common Problems” section of the manual for potential solutions.

-Shared folder.
+**Shared folder**.
 In this lab, we need to write our own code and run it inside containers.
 Code editing is more convenient inside the VM than in containers, because we can use our favorite editors.
 In order for the VM and container to share files, we have created a shared folder between the VM and the container using the Docker volumes.
 If you look at the Docker Compose file, you will find out that we have added the